 Head of Department:

-ICT and Computing at King’s is seen as a vitally important area that will give students a chance to learn, understand and use the latest computer technology whilst gaining experience in applying these skills and knowledge across the whole curriculum.
+Computing at King’s is seen as a vitally important area that will give students a chance to learn, understand and use computer technology whilst gaining experience in applying these skills and knowledge across the whole curriculum.
 The students develop the ability to apply computational thinking to a wide variety of scenarios and become responsible, competent, confident and creative users of information and communication technology.

-- a sixth-form study centre containing 50+ computers;
+There is a sixth-form study centre containing 50+ computers;

-- for multi-media work students have access to digital cameras, video cameras, desktop scanners and related equipment.
+For their multi-media work students have access to digital cameras, video cameras, desktop scanners and related equipment.

 The King’s ICT staff have many years of industrial and commercial computing and IT experience between them which adds considerably to the value of the subject.